Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

       ...
       break
     case mediaConnectionStates.FAILED:
      // Media has failed.
-The call requires a media refresh to restablish.
+The call requires a media refresh to reestablish.
      // This state will occur after the `DISCONNECTED` state is encountered.
      ...
       break